 (2) Bread Fast

 This is an intermediate stage fast, between the Spelt Fast and the Hildegard Fast.
 One approach to a Hildegard Bread Fast includes switching back and forth daily between the Spelt Fast and the Hildegard Fast.
 Alternatively, some practitioners prefer a hybrid approach, whereby one day is spent with a quasi-Spelt Fast, followed by one day of modified Hildegard Fast, or reduction diet.
 In this case, a reduction diet is a traditional Hildegard Fast enhanced with spelt bread, fennel, and spelt/lettuce salad.
+Find more on bread as part of your nutrition in our vindication for breaking bread.

 (3) Hildegard Fast